With gig apps, there is something for everyone. You own your time and can pursue other interests as well as work around family obligations.

 On-demand apps are solely intended for specific purposes rather than diverse specifications like the freelancer platforms.

-List of 20 Gig Apps to Sell Your Services and Make Money This Year:
+List of 20 Popular Gig Apps to Sell Your Services in 2021:

 Airbnb is a more passive income source.
 But there’s still the risk of bringing in total strangers into your home.

 Amazon flex is a platform that offers you the opportunity to deliver goods to customers who purchase goods on Amazon.